hitzhangjie/golang-debugger/doc/dwarf/4-other-callframe-info.md

 This table would be extremely large if actually constructed as described.
 Most of the entries at any point in the table are identical to the ones above them.
 The whole table can be represented quite compactly by recording just the differences starting at the beginning address of each subroutine in the program.

+The virtual unwind information is encoded in a self-contained section called .debug_frame.
+Entries in a .debug_frame section are aligned on a multiple of the address size relative to the start of the section and come in two forms: a Common Information Entry (CIE) and a Frame Description Entry (FDE).

 ////////////////////////

 Every processor has a certain way of determining how to pass parameters and return values, this is defined by the processor’s ABI (Application Binary Interface).
 In the simplest case, all functions have the same way to pass parameters and return values, and the debuggers know exactly how to get the parameters and return values.